kevind992/Golang-Problem-Sheet-1/README.md

-# go-problem-sheet
-My solutions to the Go Problems
+# My README to my solutions to the Go Problems

 Go is a programming language created at Google in 2007 by Robert Griesemer, Rob Pike, and Ken Thompson.